 A character expression produces a value which is of type character.
 The forms of character expressions are:

-- Character constant.

-- Character variable reference.

-- Character array element reference.

-- Any character expression enclosed in parentheses.
+Character constant.
+Character variable reference.
+Character array element reference.
+Any character expression enclosed in parenthesis.

 There are no operators which result in character expressions.